alexdevero/alex-devero-blog/__drafts__/draft--getting-started-with-typescript-built-in-utility-types-part-2.md

 ## ConstructorParameters<Type>

 The `ConstructorParameters` type is very similar to the `Parameters` type.
-The difference between these two is that while `Parameters` gets types from function arguments, the `ConstructorParameters` gets types from the constructor.
+The difference between these two is that while `Parameters` gets types from function arguments, the `ConstructorParameters` gets types from the constructor you pass as the `Type` argument.

 ```TypeScript
 // Create a class: